vimeo/vimeo-depth-player/README.md

 - [Development](#development)

 # Getting started
-To quickly get started you can download our demo assets [from here](https://labs.vimeo.com/cdn/volumetric/demo-assets.zip) and upload them into your Vimeo account, follow the instructions provided with the videos.
+To quickly get started you can download our demo assets [from here](https://labs.vimeo.com/cdn/volumetric/demo-assets.zip) and upload them into your Vimeo account, copy video descriptions as well.
 Make sure you check out the [requirements section](#requirements).
 1. Download or clone the repository, `git clone https://github.com/vimeo/vimeo-depth-player.git`
 2. Generate a token for your Vimeo account here and save the token into a `.env` file in the root folder of the repository.
 ```sh